carpentries-incubator/pangenomics/_episodes/08-tda.md

 > ## Exercise 4: Using the app example
 >
-> Using the application, could you please answer the following questions:
+> Using the application, answer the following questions:
 >
 > a.
 For what value of $r$ does the 1-simplex (edge) appear?
 > b.
 For what value of $r$ do we have only one connected component ($\beta_0 = 1$)?